-Mr Kelly's current service agreement with the Company, in respect of his engagement as Managing Director, is effective from the admission of the Company to the Official List of the ASX.
+Mr Kelly's current service agreement with the Company, in respect of his engagement as Managing Director, was effective from the admission of the Company to the Official List of the ASX, 6 October 2017.
 Mr Kelly will receive a base salary of \$250,000 per annum inclusive of statutory superannuation.